FredBonux/BonoCipollone/RASD/2 - Overall description.md

 ### 2. User wants to check for charging station availabilities
 Bob wants to charge his car, he opens the eMall app and, using the integrated map view starts looking for a nearby charging station.
-After tapping on one of the available stations, the application displays the status of the station, the available charging docks and their connectors as well as the price rates applied.
+After tapping on one of the available Charging Points, the application displays the status of the station, the available charging docks and their connectors as well as the price rates applied.